-Tippoo Sultan, or the Siege of Bangalore (1792): Staged at Astley's Amphitheater on 9 April 1792, this play was all about Cornwallis's assault on Bangalore in February & March of the year 1791.
-Advertisements refer to it as 'A Compiled, Whimsical, Oriental, Tragic, Comic, Pantomimical Sketch'.
-The Madras Courier of 13th December, 1792 quotes the following critique about this production:
+Tippoo Sultan, or the Siege of Bangalore (1792): Staged at Astley's Amphitheater on April 9, 1792, this play was all about Cornwallis' assault on Bangalore in February and March of 1791.
+Advertisements referred to it as a "Compiled, Whimsical, Oriental, Tragic, Comic, Pantomimical Sketch."

-Tippoo Saib or the Storming of Seringapatam (1823): J.H.
-Amherst's 'Tippoo Saib or the Storming of Seringapatam' performed at the Royal Coburg Theater on January 20, 1823.
-In this play, Henry Stephen Kemble came in Tipu Sultan's role.
+Tippoo Saib or the Storming of Seringapatam (1823): On January 20, 1823, J.H.
+Amherst's "Tippoo Saib, or the Storming of Seringapatam" was performed at the Royal Coburg Theatre.
+In this play, Henry Stephen Kemble took on the role of Tipu Sultan.
 A version of it aimed at children's toy theaters.